coralproject/talk/docs/source/03-06-product-guide-configuring-talk.md

 #### Close Comments After

 Default time after which all comment streams will close.
+Applies to assets created in Talk after this configuration is saved, and does not update existing assets.

 ### Moderation Settings